ikelaiah/fp-hello-world/README.md

 ## Usage 📖

-1. Import the `HelloWorldUnit` in your Free Pascal project.
+1. Import the `HelloWorld` in your Free Pascal project.
 2. Call the `PrintHelloWorld` procedure to print "Hello World".

 ### Example